rolling-scopes-school/tasks/angular/tasks/angular-team-task/PROJECT_SHOP.md

 ### 1. Input Validation

-- Форма регистрации содержит поля: email, пароль, имя, фамилия, дата рождения, адрес (улица, город, почтовый индекс, страна).
+- The registration form contains fields: email, password, first name, last name, date of birth, address (street, city, postal code, country).
-- Валидация всех полей на клиенте: корректный email, минимальная длина пароля (≥8 символов, буквы и цифры), обязательные поля.
+- Client-side validation of all fields: valid email, minimum password length (≥8 characters, letters and digits), required fields.
-- Формат почтового индекса зависит от выбранной страны (кастомная валидация).
+- Postal code format depends on the selected country (custom validation).
-- При ошибках — понятные сообщения под каждым полем.
+- Clear error messages below each field on errors.

 ### 2. Integration with Authentication Service

-- Форма интегрирована с commercetools для регистрации покупателей (`POST /{project_key}/customers`).
+- The form is integrated with commercetools for customer registration (`POST /{project_key}/customers`).
-- При ошибках (например, email уже используется) — понятное сообщение.
+- On errors (e.g., email already in use) — a clear message is shown.

 ### 3. Redirection

-- При успешной регистрации — автоматический вход и перенаправление на главную страницу.
+- On successful registration — automatic login and redirect to the main page.

 ### 4. Address Management

-- Пользователь может указать адрес по умолчанию при регистрации.
+- The user can set a default address during registration.
-- Возможность выбрать отдельные адреса для доставки и для оплаты, или использовать один адрес для обоих целей.
+- Option to specify separate addresses for shipping and billing, or use a single address for both.

 ### 5. Navigation

-- Ссылка/кнопка для перехода на страницу логина.
+- Link/button to navigate to the login page.

 ---